dustinspecker/generator-ng-poly/README.md

 ```
 yo ng-poly
 [?]
 What is the app's name?
 [?]
+Which version of Angular should be used?
+[?]
 What host should the app run on?
 [?]
 Which port should the app run on?
 [?]
 Which folder should the app be developed in?